Using the featured image setting to your advantage

 Social media sharing

-The biggest reason that I recommend site owners use this function is because it is what most social media platforms use when a link is shared on someone’s feed, even though the Featured Image is typically used as a hero image for pages + the thumbnail image for post excerpts/teasers in theme design.
+The biggest reason that I recommend site owners use the WordPress featured image function is because social media will use it when a link is shared on someone’s feed.
+Featured Images are used in 2 places on most WordPress sites:

-The problem with that technique is that other sites (like social media platforms) don’t realize the first image is the most important one. so they will either think there is no image to show at all, or scan the entire page for graphics, likely landing on the logo as the very first one + display that instead.
+The problem with the technique above is that other sites (like social media platforms) don’t realize the first image is the most important one. so they will either think there is no image to show at all, or scan the entire page for graphics, likely landing on the logo as the very first one + display that instead.

 So when you see a blog post shared + a perfectly proportioned graphic displayed with it, that’s because the author uploaded + set a Featured Image to the post.